NeoTeo/SwiftBase58/README.md

 You will then need to add SwiftBase58.framework to your Xcode project.

+Additional dependencies SwiftGMP.framework and SwiftHex.framework will be fetched when running the carthage update.

 For more information on how to install via Carthage see the [README][carthage-installation]

 [carthage-installation]: https://github.com/Carthage/Carthage#adding-frameworks-to-an-application